neocortix/ncscli/examples/loadtest/README.md

 This is an example for distributed load testing using Neocortix Scalable Compute.
-See https://www.neocortix.com/tutorials-load-many for more information.
+See https://neocortix.com/tutorials-loadtest-intro and https://neocortix.com/tutorials-run-loadtest for more information.